m4opt/m4opt/docs/design/milp.rst

 Our telescope can observe any of a set of :math:`n_r` reference fields at predetermined sky locations in order to tile the sky map.
 For each reference field that we select, our telescope must visit the reference field at least :math:`n_v` times.
 We have a cadence requirement: each visit of a given reference field must occur at least a time :math:`\gamma` after the previous visit.

 Every visit takes a certain amount of exposure time, and it takes a known amount of time to slew between different reference fields.
-We may only a visit a reference field when it is within the field of regard, the region that constraints where the telescope may point at any given instant of time.
+We may only a visit a reference field when it is within the field of regard, the region that constrains where the telescope may point at any given instant of time.

 Data preparation
 ----------------